Optical transparency induced by a largely Purcell-enhanced quantum dot in a polarization-degenerate cavity

-To further emphasize the potential of controlling the quantum dot spin in the bullseye antenna, we use laser pulses resonant with one of the optical transitions of the dot to optically pump the spin.
-Varying the free evolution time between these pulses and measuring the emission of Raman signal from the dot results in the saturation behavior depicted in Fig. 3 (b).
+To further emphasize the potential of controlling the quantum dot spin in the bullseye cavity, we use laser pulses resonant with one of the optical transitions of the dot to optically pump the spin (under $B = 9$ T).
+Varying the free evolution time between these pulses and measuring the emission of Raman signal from the dot results in the saturation behavior depicted in Fig. 4 (b).
 The sharp peak of the Raman signal emitted under the application of the first pulse indicates the optical initialization of the spin to one of its ground states.
-After such an initialization of the spin, the application of additional pulses that pump the same optical transition should not induce any Raman signal.
-Experimentally, however, the pulses induce undesired Raman signals that saturate for the free evolution time of $\approx 30$ ns between the pulses.
-This saturated Raman signal represents the relaxation of the quantum dot spin, which reduces the spin initialization fidelity.
-This spin relaxation is dominated by two physical mechanism.
-First, the natural spin relaxation time of quantum dots in our sample is limited to several tens of ns due to the tunneling of the electron confined in the dot.
+Then, the application of additional pumping pulses should not induce any Raman signal.
+Experimentally, however, the pulses induce undesired Raman signals that saturate for the free evolution time of $T_1=21.2 \pm 3.5$ ns [extracted from the least-square-fitting shown in the inset of Fig. 4(b)].
+This saturated Raman signal represents the relaxation of the quantum dot spin, which reduces the spin initialization fidelity down to $\approx 25\%$.
+The observed spin relaxation is dominated by two physical mechanism.
+First, the main mechanism that causes spin relaxation is the co-tunneling of the electron confined in the dot with the electrons in the n-type back contact \cite{Gillard2021}, which results in our sample in spin relaxation times of few tens of ns even for dots in the bulk.
 These natural relaxation times can be further extended by orders of magnitude by modifying the tunnel barriers (GaAs layers) of the diode \cite{Lu2010,Gillard2021}.
-The second cause for the short spin relaxation time observed here is the spectral proximity of the resonant wavelength of the bullseye antenna ($\sim$ 905 nm) to the InAs band gap.
-Given this spectral proximity, pumping an optical transition of the dot coupled to the antenna may lead to a residual above-band pumping of both spin states, thereby reducing the spin population.
-This residual pumping can be mitigated by designing and utilizing bullseye antennas with larger dimensions.
-The mitigation of both natural and laser-induced spin relaxation mechanisms could enable high fidelity spin control of the quantum dot spin using low laser powers, thereby upgrading the potential of these quantum dots for quantum information processing.
+The second (minor) cause for the short spin relaxation time observed here is the spectral proximity of the bullseye cavity ($\sim$ 905 nm) to the wetting layer.
+Given this spectral proximity, pumping an optical transition of the dot coupled to the cavity may lead to a residual above-band pumping of both spin states, thereby reducing the spin initialization fidelities (by few additional percent) compared to the ones observed for dots with optical wavelengths of $\sim$ 930 nm.
+This residual pumping can be mitigated by designing and utilizing bullseye cavities with higher resonant wavelengths, e.g., by increasing the dimensions of the rings.
+The mitigation of both natural and laser-induced spin relaxation mechanisms could enable high fidelity spin control of the quantum dot spin using low laser powers, thereby upgrading the potential of these dots for quantum information processing.